fevpallar/job-portal-crud-main/README.md

 ## RUNNING THE APP.

-Based on Windows & Docker dekstop
+Based on Windows & Docker Dekstop

-Dowload the Docker Dekstop, Minikube, kubectl.
+Download the Docker Dekstop, Minikube, kubectl.
 See the internet to read how to set them up on different OS.

-- Pull the project image

-`docker pull fevly/job-portal-crud-kube:1.0`

-and pull the *MySQL 5.7* image

-`docker pull MySQL 5.7`

 - Start the Minikube container (it will pull the *Minikube* (*K8S* engine).
-The image is *gcr.io/k8s-minikube/kicbase *)
+The image is *gcr.io/k8s-minikube/kicbase*)

 `minikube start --driver=docker`